adobe/spectrum-css/README.md

 ### Swapping out icons sets for scaling

 If you're using different scales, you'll need to import the proper icon set to match.
-Note that both of the files have the same SVG IDs, so for a responsive site, you'll need to remove the SVG element from the DOM when switching scales:
+Note that both of the files have the same SVG IDs, so for a responsive site using `index-diff.css` for each component, you'll need to remove the SVG element from the DOM when switching scales:

 ```js
 var mediumIcons;